kolesa-team/goexiv/README.md

 # Go bindings for exiv2 (http://www.exiv2.org)

-Those bindings are at the moment (very) incomplete, but already allow you to read the metadata of a file, and get the EXIF fields out of it.
+Those bindings are at the moment (very) incomplete, but already allow you to read the metadata of a file, get the EXIF fields out of it, and add EXIF/IPTC string fields.
 Binding coverage will be extended as I start needing more methods (or receiving more pull requests :) ).